GENE TIGUE Obituary - Denison, TX | The Herald Democrat

-Mr. Tigue was born December 11, 1954 in Ladonia, Texas.
-He was the son of Jack and Ona (Webster) Tigue.
-He married the love of his life, LaNelda Stovall.
-Gene was a hardworking, kind and loving dad, who catered to his family.
-He loved to put a smile on your face and to give you a big hug.
-Gene always loved to teach new things to his children even as they grew into adults.
-He enjoyed going to live music venues and doing anything that had to do with mechanics.
-Gene will be greatly missed by all who knew and loved him.
+Gordon Eugene "Gene" Tigue, age 65, passed away Sunday May 31, 2020 at his home in Hillsboro, Texas.

-Mr. Tigue leaves behind his beloved family, wife, LaNelda Tigue of Hillsboro, TX; daughters, LaKeve Daw of Sherman, TX; LaTasha Stovall of Denison, TX; Nicole Lawrence of Branson, MO; Amber Tigue of Commerce, TX; Candy Cantrell of Amarillo, TX; Cindy Chastain of Durant, OK; Christine Countyman of Durant, OK: Samantha Denny of Lake Dallas, TX; sons, Gordon Stovall-Tigue of Quinlan, TX; Gerald Stovall-Tigue of Hillsboro, TX; 34 grandchildren, 12 great grandchildren; sisters, Shirley Farmer of Denison, TX; Francis Tigue of Longview, TX; brothers, David Tigue of Hillsboro, TX; Rickie Tigue of Arkansas; Virgil Goforth of Pottsboro, TX; numerous nieces, nephews, adopted children and grandchildren; and best friend of over 40 years, Andy Toliver.
-He was preceded in death by his parents, Jack and Ona Tigue, brother, Jerry Tigue and grandson, Travis Denny.
+Mr. Tigue is survived by his family, wife, LaNelda Tigue of Hillsboro, TX; daughters, LaKeve Daw of Sherman, TX; LaTasha Stovall of Denison, TX; Nicole Lawrence of Branson, MO; Amber Tigue of Commerce, TX; Candy Cantrell of Amarillo, TX; Cindy Chastain of Durant, OK; Christine Countyman of Durant, OK: Samantha Denny of Lake Dallas, TX; sons, Gordon Stovall-Tigue of Quinlan, TX; Gerald Stovall-Tigue of Hillsboro, TX; 34 grandchildren, 12 great grandchildren; sisters, Shirley Farmer of Denison, TX; Francis Tigue of Longview, TX; brothers, David Tigue of Hillsboro, TX; Rickie Tigue of Arkansas; Virgil Goforth of Pottsboro, TX; numerous nieces, nephews, adopted children and grandchildren.

 Funeral service will be held at 11:00 a.m.
 Friday, June 5, 2020 at Fisher Funeral Chapel.
 Visitation will be held from 9 to 11 a.m. prior to service time.